ml4design/ml4design.github.io/tutorials/structured-data-module/tutorial.md

 ```python
 print(data.head(5).to_string())
 ```
-Run the code and you will see something like the following on the right side of your screen:
+Run the code and you will see something like the following below the code cell:
 <!-- image here -->
  ![replit how to]({{site.baseurl}}/assets/images/structured-data/image8.png)
 As you can observe, our data has an excel-like format: one line per data record (based on each patient) and columns that contain different types of information (e.g. age, sex,  chest pain type…).